joshwadd/End2end_Driving_Keras/README.md

 ![](https://github.com/joshwadd/End2end_Driving_Keras/blob/master/Images/aug3.png?raw=true)

 The data augmentation pipeline was implemented as a generator function in python.
 Keras allows the use of generator functions to be used heterogeneous manner on the CPU whilst the computing gradients via propagation is performed on the GPU.
-The generator pipeline can be found in the `data.py` file in the `generator
+The generator pipeline can be found in the `data.py` file in the `generator()` function.

 ### Preprocessing